Crazy Bear (Assiniboine chief): Fort Laramie Treaty

-By 1851, the traffic of white settlers traveling west through the northern plains had increased steadily resulting in the escalation of violent confrontation with the native peoples.
+By 1851, the traffic of white settlers traveling west through the northern plains had increased steadily.
+This resulted in the escalation of violent confrontation with the native peoples.
 In addition, the continued inter-tribal warfare affected the profits of the competing fur companies.
 The United States government devised a plan to bring a cessation of hostilities to the area.
-They prepared a document known as the "Fort Laramie Treaty" (1851), and distributed a circular summoning the leaders of all regional tribes to Fort Laramie, Wyoming to a treaty council and signing ceremony.
-The tribes invited were the Sioux, Cheyenne, Arapaho, Crow, Assiniboine, Mandan, Gros Ventre, Arikaree, Shoshone, and others.
-Many of these nations were natural enemies; who had been fighting inter-tribal battles for centuries.
-Fort Laramie was in Sioux territory.
-The reluctance of many participants to travel to this remote location was evident.
+They prepared a document known as the Fort Laramie Treaty (1851), and summoned the leaders of all regional tribes to Fort Laramie, Wyoming to a treaty council and signing ceremony.
+The tribes invited included the Sioux, Cheyenne, Arapaho, Crow, Assiniboine, Mandan, Gros Ventre, Arikaree, and Shoshone.
+Many of these nations were enemies who had been fighting inter-tribal battles for centuries.
+Fort Laramie was in Sioux territory, and there was reluctance for many participants to travel to this remote location.

 "When the circular issued by Col. Mitchell, then Supt. of Indian Affairs, was explained to the Assiniboines by Culbertson, not a single Indian except the Foolish Bear (Crazy Bear) would consent to go.
 They did not wish to risk themselves among the large body of Sioux on whose ground the treaty was to be held.
 Besides the road to Laramie being up on the Yellowstone in the summer, when that river is literally stocked with Blackfoot war parties, their deadly enemies, did not bode well for their safe arrival.
 The trip was one of extreme danger to all concerned, and nothing but the good council and great exertions of the above named gentleman induced the Indians to undertake it.
 After the Crazy Bear had determined to go, several others joined the expedition."
 Among those who traveled with him were Chief First to Fly, and Father De Smet, S.J.

 Soldiers and civilians at Fort Laramie probably numbered under one hundred at the time of the treaty council.
 The officials who had expected only the leadership of the various tribes to arrive were astounded as the total number of attendees reached an estimated twelve thousand.
 The fort personnel and the civilian officials felt extremely frightened and feared that without warning they could be killed.
-They moved the treaty signing thirty five miles southeast to Henry, in today's Nebraska.
+They moved the treaty signing thirty five miles southeast to Henry, in modern-day Nebraska.

 The U.S. government determined that in order to effectively negotiate they needed individual "Chiefs" to sign and represent their tribes.
-Crazy Bear was so designated for the Assiniboine.
+Crazy Bear designated as Chief for the Assiniboine.